ComposableFi/composable/docs/docs/products/cvm.md

 # Composable Virtual Machine (CVM)

-Previously known as XCVM, the Composable Virtual Machine (CVM) allows for cross-domain communication enabled through cross-chain smart contracts.
-The CVM is by no means a new standard for cross-chain communication, which is already the object of numerous projects, but rather an orchestration layer for protocols connected to [Composable IBC](./composable-ibc.md).
+Previously known as XCVM, the Composable Virtual Machine (CVM) allows is language and execution runtime for cross chain programs.
+The CVM is a orchestration language on top of standards for cross-chain communication, specifically over [IBC](./composable-ibc.md).

 ## Summary
 With the Composable Virtual Machine (CVM), developers can execute complex cross-chain operations in a single, user-signed transaction.
 With CVM, you're not restricted to a single blockchain universe.
 Just like you wouldn't want to be confined to one streaming service for all your entertainment needs, why settle for one blockchain network?
 CVM offers you a plethora of options, letting your digital assets enjoy the best of all worlds.